 Obsessive Compulsive Disorder (OCD) in Children and Adolescents

 Since the basic instinct of parents is to alleviate any suffering experienced by their child, the idea of purposely exposing their child- even very gradually- to their worst worries seems unnatural and distressing.
 However, that is exactly the idea behind ERP.
 This is how it works: Let’s say a little girl is afraid that her mother will die if she does not tap her foot according to certain “magic” numbers.
 Engaging in this neutralizing behavior provides relief from her anxiety, but only temporarily.
 Sadly, this cycle of avoidance will only worsen her faulty belief system and physical discomfort, in the same way that avoiding any fear- like air travel- will tend to make it worse over time.
 The effect of ERP is exactly the opposite.
 In other words, by facing one’s fears, it is the discomfort that becomes temporary rather than misleading improvements.
-ERP not only helps lessen worrisome belief systems, it works by capitalizing on the body’s natural process of habituation.
-To understand what habituation means, think of a person moving to a noisy area and getting acclimated.
+ERP not only helps lessen worrisome belief systems, it works by capitalizing on the body’s natural process of habituation, which for practical purposes just means building tolerance.
+To understand what building tolerance means, think of a person moving to a noisy area and getting acclimated.
 After a while, they are desensitized and probably barely notice the racket.
-Once the parents are on board (meaning they have redefined what helping OCD means) the next step is to somehow explain this to the child in a way that is comprehensible and also activates them to face their fears.
+Once the parents are on board (meaning they have redefined what helping OCD means) the next step is to explain this method to the child in a way that is comprehensible and also activates them to face their fears.
 For example, a child who obsesses about making mistakes might be taught to confront this worry by playing a game in which making mistakes results in a higher score.
 Similarly, a girl who is afraid of illnesses might be sent on a “germ hunting safari” while being encouraged to refrain from hand washing.
 Another instance would be writing a scary bedtime story together with a boy who performs rituals to ward off their fears before they will go to sleep.

 The use of medication with younger individuals with OCD is a complex matter.
 Parents often worry, understandably, about side effects and long-term consequences.
 They wonder if their child is too young to receive medication.
 They need to be aware about how medication for one kind of condition like OCD can trigger or worsen another sort of problem like ADHD or a Tic Disorder.
 The most sensible way to address these concerns is to become a highly educated consumer and seek out physicians and other clinicians that are expert and experienced in these matters.